NotKingSnow/hotds2w3/README.md

 q "**Margaery Tyrell gives Olenna a drawing of what to let her know her true intentions in Season 6, Episode 7?** a "A rose", "Rose"

+q "**In Season 6, Episode 8, what does Cersei choose?**" a "Violence"

+q "**Who said it?: All of have to believe that we're decent, don't we?
+How do you tell yourself that you're decent, after everything that you've done?**" a "Edmure Tully", "Edmure"

+q "**Finish the quote!: 'A girl is Arya Stark of Winterfell, and ...'
+(3 words)**" a "I'm going home.", "I'm going home", "Im going home", "I am going home"

+q "Who said it?: 'You're going to die tomorrow, Lord Bolton.
+Sleep well.**" a "Sansa Stark", "Sansa"

+q "**Who was Rickon Stark buried next to?**" a "Lord Eddard Stark", "Eddard Stark", "Eddard", "Ned Stark", "Ned", "Lord Ned Stark"

+q "**Jon Snow used a shield to defend from Ramsay Bolton's arrows.
+What house's sigil was on that shield?**" a "House Mormont", "Mormont"

+q "**How many Tyrells are killed during the destruction of the Sept of Baelor?**" a "Three", "3"

+q "**Finish the quote!: 'If he commands you to burn children, ...'
+(4 words)**" a "your lord is evil.", "your lord is evil"

+q "**Who is the first person to proclaim Jon Snow as King in the North?**" a "Lady Lyanna Mormont", "Lyanna Mormont", "Lyanna", "Lady Mormont"